andrewc156/DiscordLangaugeStreakBot/README.md

   * `!help` – List available commands and their descriptions.
 * **Persistent storage** – All data is stored in a JSON file so that streaks and configuration persist across restarts.
-* **Secrets management** – The bot token is read from `secrets/discord_token.txt` at runtime.
-This file should never be committed to version control.
+* **Secrets management** – The bot token can be supplied either via an environment variable (`DISCORD_TOKEN`) or read from `secrets/discord_token.txt` at runtime.
+Both methods allow easy integration with hosting providers like Fly.io.
+Never commit your token to version control.
 * **Docker‑ready** – Includes a `Dockerfile` and `docker-compose.yml` for
   easy deployment.